Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 translated into several languages.
 His TEDx talk has been viewed by over 1.7

 million people.
-Stan also works directly with couples through his clinical practice in Calabasas, California, and co-leads Wired for Love retreats
+Stan also works directly with couples through his clinical practice in Calabasas, California, and co-leads Wired for Love retreats across the U.S. and Europe.

 In addition to his clinical and teaching roles, Stan has contributed to the